renuka251902/Sales-Analysis-excel/README.md

     - ❏ Top 10 products by sales
     - ❏ Sales of new products in 2021
     - ❏ Sales of top 5 countries in 2021

+# Finance P&L Report
+  - P&L by Fiscal Year:

+    - ❏  Created a profit and loss report for fiscal years 2019 to 2021, calculating metrics such as Net Sales, Cost of Goods Sold (COGS), Gross Margin, and Gross Margin %.
+This report also highlighted the growth percentage between 2021 and 2020.

+P&L by Fiscal Months:

+    - ❏ Developed a profit and loss report for fiscal months (Sept-Aug), calculating metrics like Net Sales, COGS, Gross Margin, and Gross Margin % for each month.
+This report was segmented by individual fiscal years from 2019 to 2021.

+# Skills and Tools Used

+- Excel Functions:
+- ❏ VLOOKUP, INDEXMATCH, XLOOKUP
+- Data Cleaning and Transformation:
+- ❏ Power Query
+- Data Analysis:
+- ❏ Pivot Tables, Power Pivot, DAX
+- Financial Metrics:
+- ❏ Net Sales, COGS, Gross Margin, Gross Margin %
+- ETL Process:
+- ❏ Extract, Transform, Load